 I also used Rit Color Remover to whiten some dishtowels that had become stained and yellowed.
 It worked very well and they came out brighter and stain-free.

 I would not recommend Rit Color Remover as a product to use with every load of white colors and never for stain removal on colored clothing.
-But it is a very effective tool in whitening clothes and in creating new colors for fashion, home furnishings and crafts.
+But it is a very effective tool in whitening heavily stained or yellowed clothes and in creating new colors for fashion, home furnishings and crafts.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.